-Sunflowers (Helianthus annuus) add boldness and rich color to cut flower arrangements, and knowing how to care for cut sunflowers can keep those arrangements beautiful for longer.
+Sunflowers (Helianthus spp.) add boldness and rich color to cut flower arrangements, and knowing how to care for cut sunflowers can keep those arrangements beautiful for longer.
 Fragrance-free, sunflowers are a good choice for indoor areas where a strong perfume can be overwhelming.
 For a long-lasting bouquet, give special attention to hydration, both before and after cutting sunflowers from your flower garden.
-Using preservatives can extend the life of your flowers, which generally last a week or more at room temperature.
+Using a floral preservative can extend the life of your flowers, which generally last a week or more at room temperature.

 When to Cut Sunflowers

 The morning you plan to cut your flowers, fill a clean bucket half full of warm water, between 100 and 110 degrees Fahrenheit.
-Using a clean, sharp knife, cut sunflowers in the morning before 10 a.m. but after the dew dries.
+Using a clean, sharp knife or garden shears, cut sunflowers in the morning before 10 a.m. but after the dew dries.
 Cut the stems approximately 30 inches long, and place them immediately in the bucket of water.
 Keep the bucket in the shade, if possible, while you cut your flowers.

 Condition the Flowers

 Bring the bucket of cut sunflowers inside.
 For optimal results, prepare another bucket of water with holding preservative.
 To make a holding solution, use a floral preservative containing sucrose for energy, an acidifying agent to balance the pH level and aid hydration and an antimicrobial agent, to prevent stem clogs from bacterial growth.
 Mix the solution according to the manufacturer's instructions, as underdosing flowers results in little or no increase in vase life, and overdosing causes damage to flowers.

 Remove any leaves from the lower portion of the stems and recut the sunflower stems under water, making an angled cut with a sharp knife.
 Place the stems immediately in the fresh solution.
 Place the bucket of flowers in a cool location for at least one hour and up to several hours before arranging flowers in a vase.

 Arrange the Sunflowers